 Students who take a sequence of courses in a CTE area will be better prepared for a specific field at the community college.
 Students earn college credits for the concurrent classes.
-Students interested in Business Major, Finance, Accounting, and/or Marketing should consider the following courses: All courses are open to both male and female students.
+Students interested in Business Major, Finance, Accounting, and/or Marketing should consider the following courses: All courses are open to ALL students.

-Business Administration & Management Introduction to Business Business Law WBL Work Experience Entrepreneurship Accounting Financial Literacy Web Page, Digital Multimedia Introduction to Business Media Production & Web Design Microsoft Applications I Graphic Technology WBL Work Experience
+Business Administration & Management Business Law WBLWork Experience Entrepreneurship Marketing Financial Literacy Web Page, Digital Multimedia Introduction to Business Business Communications Microsoft Applications I Graphic Technology WBL Work Experience